dimyme/nn-demo-site.ku/docs/readme.md

  ### github project settings
 the gh-pages setup just need on special setting, namely "custom domain" set to
     nn-demo-site.ku

   ## done !
 actually, that's it. the .ku page display handsomely.
+There is an error msg because of .ku, but we just ignore it since it works well regardless.

 now how to use our local knot-resolver slave-zone ?